gbermudez2/SSH-Detection-SOC-Homelab/README.md

 - Initial setup involves mapping out the homelab and how the cloud components and services should be structured.
 - I utilized DigitalOcean to create the Linux Ubuntu 22.04 machine, TheHive server, and Wazuh server.
+  - *It's important to note that the servers have Firewalls that block all incoming traffic EXCEPT from my own public IP to prevent unwanted connections.*

 ### *Wazuh Server installation*